jkb91jkb91/KubeServices/README.md

 ## About The Project
 This repository is used as a part of bigger project and have 2 prerequisuites:
 1) https://github.com/jkb91jkb91/JenkinsCreator  # Creates Jenkins instance with jobs
-2) https://github.com/jkb91jkb91/Jenkins_KubeStarter # Logic used by jenkins jobs from prerequisuite 1, this step creates kubeadm kubernetes cluster
+2) https://github.com/jkb91jkb91/Jenkins_KubeStarter # Creates kubeadm kubernetes cluster on EC2 instances

 This repo contains helm charts used to deploy on kubernetes cluster